paulfioravanti/steno-dictionaries/dictionaries/overrides/README.md

 ```

 I can agree with the assignment of all of those outlines, aside from `SR*EU`,
-which definitely reads more like "have I" to me, so I have decided to override
+which definitely reads more like "I have" to me, so I am happy to override this
-it for "have I".
+it for "I have".

 ### `"SR*U": "you have"`